BSidesSF/bsidessf.github.io/about.md

 # What is BSides?

 BSides San Francisco is an Information / Security conference that's different.
-We're a 100% volunteer organized event, put on by and for the community, and we truly strive to keep information free.
+We're a 100% volunteer organized event, put on by and for the community, and we truly strive to keep information easily accessible.

-There is no charge to the public to attend BSides SF.
-Our costs are covered by our generous donors and sponsors, who share our vision of free dissemination of information.
-The conversations are getting more potent and the "TALK AT YOU" conferences are starting to realize they have to change.
-BSides SF is making this happen by shaking-up the format.

 # The next big thing